- What is bipolar disorder?

 Q: What is a bipolar personality?

-Q: What’s the difference between depression and bipolar?
+Q: What is the difference between depression and bipolar?

 Q: Why is bipolar disorder sometimes called manic depression?

 A: Manic depression is an old name for bipolar disorder, and comes from the two emotional states: mania and depression.
-Healthcare professionals now use the term bipolar, which also refers to the two extremes of emotional states.
+Healthcare professionals now use the term bipolar, which also refers to the two extreme emotional states.